FreeVpnForever/FreeVpn/README.md

 </h1>

 # Reasons for developing this app:
-Hate all kinds of fake free apps.
+Hate all kinds of fake free apps with lots of annoying ads.

 # FreeVpn
 Welcome to FreeVpn

 FreeVpn is a free and unlimited VPN (Virtual Private Network) proxy for Android devices.

 * No annoying ads, no in-app purchases, free forever.